-Secure non-human identities, the fastest-growing attack surface in your organization.
-Gain total visibility, enforce clear ownership, and automate the lifecycle of service accounts, bots, and API keys.
+Non-human identities are the fastest growing attack surface in your organization.
+Gain total visibility, discover and enforce ownership, and automate the lifecycle of service accounts, bots, and API keys.

-Non-Human Identities (NHIs) now outnumber humans 20:1.
-Manual spreadsheet tracking of service accounts and agents can no longer scale.
+Non-Human Identities are the fastest-growing category of identities today, and 95% of NHIs have no assigned owners.
+Manual tracking and traditional identity governance methods can no longer scale.
 Extend Autonomous Identity Governance to NHIs with the right visibility, intelligence, and automation.

 Treat machines as first-class citizens.
 Unify human and non-human identity governance into a single pane of glass for visibility and control.